 13 Councillors represent the 4 wards – Watch Oak (6 Members); Marley (4 Members); Netherfield (2 Members) and Telham (1 Member).

-There are currently 11 Councillors with a vacancy for the Netherfield ward.
+There are currently 11 Councillors, with a vacancy in both the Netherfield and Watch Oak wards.

 We serve a population of just over 6000, of which over 5000 are electors.
 Our function is to serve those who live and work in the Town Council area.
 The Council is controlled by Acts of Parliament and we can only do what we have been given a specific power to do by Statute.
 Specifically we have a wide range of direct responsibilities for matters such as allotments, street lighting, recreation areas and the cemetery.
 In addition we comment on services provided by many other statutory agencies and organisations including the County and District Councils.
 In particular we comment on all planning applications and related matters within the Town Council area.